Helical Topological Superconducting Pairing at Finite Excitation Energies

 Finite energy (FE) Cooper pairing is a particular type of pairing that can happen away from the Fermi surface \citep{FinieEnergyPairing-2009,FinieEnergyPairing-2015,FinieEnergyPairing-2017,FEPairingSymmetry-2019,FinieEnergyPairing-2021, FinieEnergyPairing-2022-1,FinieEnergyPairing-2022-2,FinieEnergyPairing-2022-3,FinieEnergyPairing-2022-1,Masoud2023}.
 It arises from multiband effects in superconductors \citep{Multiband-1980,Multiband-2011,Multiband-2014-1,Multiband-2014-2,Multiband-2016-1,Multiband-2016-2,Multiband-2017,Multiband-2018-1, Multiband-2018-2,Multiband-2019-1,Multiband-2019-2,Multiband-2019-3,Multiband-2019-4,Multiband-2020,Multiband-2021-1,Multiband-2021-2,Multiband-2021-3, Multiband-2022}.
 Dips in the density of states at FEs is a particular spectral feature of such pairing found in hybrid structures based on the superconducting proximity effect of $\text{NbSe}_{2}$ in the topological insulators $\text{\text{BiSbTe}}_{1.25}\text{Se}_{1.75}$ \citep{GLS3} and $\text{Bi}_{2}\text{Se}_{3}$ \citep{GLS2}.
 In this Letter, we show that TPTs can be exclusively induced by FE Cooper pairing emerging from time-reversal-symmetric odd-parity multiband superconductors.
 The interplay of spin-orbit coupling and electron-phonon interaction allows for the formation of unconventional FE Cooper pairing with topologically nontrivial order.
 Bulk band crossings are partially gapped out in momentum space at FEs due to odd-parity superconductivity.
 This leads to TPTs as evidenced by helical topological Dirac surface states at finite excitation energies.
 Such surface states are composed of electrons and holes with different magnetic quantum numbers.
 They are distinct from conventional Majorana boundary states due to broken particle-hole symmetry away from the Fermi energy.
-The helical Dirac points are (i) protected topologically by pseudospin rotation symmetry originating from parity-time-reversal symmetry as we specify below, and (ii) tunable in energy by chemical potential and strength of band splitting.
+The helical Dirac points are (i) protected topologically by time-reversal $\hat{T}$ symmetry combined with crystalline two-fold rotation as we specify below, and (ii) tunable in energy by chemical potential and strength of band splitting.

 To observe FE Cooper pairing, the normal state should have at least two energy bands with the same sign of curvature close to the Fermi energy.
 The bands need to have different effective masses.
 Therefore, our results are relevant for a broad range of multiband superconductors as we elaborate on below.